Peacebuilding Fellows

 • Field experience that lets you immediately apply what you're learning and offers insight into a career path

-• Discussion-based classes with a small group of students
+• Active learning and discussion-based classes with a small group of students

 • Networking opportunities through events with Carter School graduate students and faculty